dbtlr/NodrewExceptionalBundle/README.md

-For use with the NodrewExceptionalBundle service at: http://www.getexceptional.com
+For use with the Exceptional service at: http://www.getexceptional.com

 ## Installation Instructions